EggsWang/academic-website/content/event/example/index.md

   postcode: '430000'
   country: China

-summary: After being suspended for two years due to the epidemic, the 2023 Chinese Library Annual Conference was held in Zhengzhou.
+summary: the 2023 Chinese Library Annual Conference was held in Zhengzhou.
-abstract: 'After being suspended for two years due to the epidemic, the 2023 Chinese Library Annual Conference was held in Zhengzhou.
-More than 3,000 people attended the conference, including librarians and scholars from domestic and foreign libraries, business representatives and journalists. '
+abstract: 'After'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.